doctrine/DoctrineModule/README.md

 ## Available locator items
 Following locator items are preconfigured with this module:

-  - doctrine, a SpiffyDoctrine\Servier\Doctrine instance
+  - doctrine, a SpiffyDoctrine\Service\Doctrine instance

 ## Doctrine CLI
 The Doctrine CLI has been pre-configured and is available in SpiffyDoctrine\bin.
 It should work as